duyen21/World-Events-Analysis/README.md

 ### Introduction

 It is war time in Ukraine, the internet is down and there is not enough proper access to the news sources.
 Fortunately, a foreign intelligence agency was able to provide [screenshots](https://drive.google.com/file/d/1XhV7EUPRAKlzKHYpjR_LN1W3IjP8l-5U/view) from three news sources CNN, Fox, and Alijazeera.
+Each screenshot contains all the news from a single day from March 2022, sorted chronologically and stacked on top of each other.
 It is important to be able to extract the data from these images and to analyze the events as they unfold day by day.

 Any discovery would be attributed to understanding events happening in Ukraine.